Explore San Antonio's Nelson Wolff Stadium

 Championships: 1997, 2002-03, 2007, 2011, 2013

-Notable Alumni: Fernando Valenzuela, Adrián Beltré, Mike Piazza, Dennis Eckersley, Pedro Martinez, Orel Hershiser, Félix Hernández, Fernando Tatis, Jr.
+Notable Alumni: Fernando Valenzuela, Adrián Beltré, Mike Piazza, Dennis Eckersley, Pedro Martinez, Orel Hershiser, Félix Hernández, Fernando Tatis Jr.

 The first iteration of the Texas League was established in 1888, with San Antonio as one of its charter members.
 Since then, more often than not, San Antonio has fielded a team within this venerable circuit.
 The first squad named the Missions debuted in 1933; the moniker is a reference to the Spanish missions constructed along the San Antonio River in the 18th century.
 One of these, the Mission San Antonio de Valero, is now more commonly known as the Alamo.

 San Antonio has fielded a Minor League team in every season since 1968, when they returned to the Texas League after a four-year absence.
-The Missions shifted briefly to the Triple-A Pacific Coast League in 2019 before returning to the Texas League in 2021 as part of a larger reorganization of Minor League Baseball.
+The Missions shifted briefly to the Triple-A Pacific Coast League in 2019 as a Brewers affiliate before returning to the Texas League in 2021 as part of a larger reorganization of Minor League Baseball.
 That 2021 campaign marked the (re)start of San Antonio's affiliation with the San Diego Padres, whom they had partnered with from 2007-18.
 This was preceded by five years with Seattle (2001-06) and a lengthy run (1977-2000) with the Los Angeles Dodgers.

 Nelson W. Wolff Municipal Stadium